What’s a YouTube Tag Generator - And Should You Use One?

 However, if you’ve done some keyword research for your niche, you’ll already have plenty of material to use if you are going to add tags to your video.

-In addition, tags themselves are relatively insignificant when it comes to increasing your video’s visibility.
-If you do want to cover every last base, go for a free generator tool rather than a paid one, or even YouTube’s autocomplete feature.
+In addition, tags themselves will basically do nothing to increase your video’s visibility.
+If you do want to cover every last base, go for a free generator tool rather than a paid one, or just use YouTube’s autocomplete feature.

-In contrast, hashtags are rising in importance on YouTube, and you should definitely put some effort into selecting the right ones for your content.
-A YouTube tag generator can help with that, but general SEO tools will do just as good of a job.
+In contrast, hashtags are becoming more important on YouTube, and you should definitely put some effort into selecting the right ones for your content.
+A YouTube tag generator can help with that, but general SEO tools will do the job just fine.

 Finally, be sure to carefully select the keywords, tags, and hashtags that you are going to use – to avoid having your content flagged as spam.